ruankie/frontier-rl/README.md

 - [x] Run simple test on small portfolio (5 assets) to see if containerised environment setup works properly
     - [x] Training of RL models with CNN policy network
     - [x] Backtesting trained RL models with CNN policy network
-- [ ] Reorganise folders and files to improve repo readability
+- [x] Reorganise folders and files to improve repo readability
     - [x] Restructure folders, scripts, notebooks, etc.
-    - [ ] Update contents of notebooks and scripts to respect new folder structure
+    - [x] Update contents of notebooks and scripts to respect new folder structure
-- [ ] Rename REINFORCE to FRONTIER (folder names, script imports, documentation, etc.)
+- [x] Rename REINFORCE to FRONTIER (folder names, script imports, documentation, etc.)
+- [ ] Test all noteboks and scripts to see if everything works as expected after folder restructure and renaming

 ### Add changes to extend study
 - [ ] Branch off main to add new features for NCAA paper